Soybean Stem Zone Lines: Fact and Fiction

 However, signs and symptoms of charcoal rot and zone lines may appear in the same soybean stem, because simultaneous infection by M. phaseolina and Diaporthe species can occur in the same plant (Figure 3).

-The bottom line is that zone lines on the interior of soybean stems are associated with Diaporthe fungi and not the fungus that causes charcoal rot, as previously thought.
+The key takeaway is that zone lines on the interior of soybean stems are associated with Diaporthe fungi and not the fungus that causes charcoal rot, as previously reported.
 This discovery provides a clearer picture of soybean diseases and the symptoms that result from pathogen infection.
-Accurate disease identification is the first step to making better disease management decisions, which improves farm profitability and stewardship.
+Knowing the difference is crucial for selecting the appropriate resistant varieties for breeding programs focused on disease resistance.
+Accurate disease identification ultimately leads to better disease management, improving farm profitability and stewardship.

 Figure 3.
-Soybean stem showing symptoms of infection by M. phaseolina and Diaporthe species
+Soybean stem showing signs and symptoms of infection by M. phaseolina and Diaporthe species.

 Authors

-Kiersten Wise, Purdue University; Daren Mueller, Iowa State University; Carl Bradley, University of Kentucky; Martin Chilvers, Michigan State University; Anna Freije, Purdue University; Loren Giesler, University of Nebraska-Lincoln; Adam Sisson, Iowa State University; Damon Smith, University of Wisconsin; and Albert Tenuta, Ontario Ministry of Agriculture, Food, and Rural Affairs
+Kiersten Wise, University of Kentucky; Daren Mueller, Iowa State University; Carl Bradley, University of Kentucky; Martin Chilvers, Michigan State University; Maira Duffeck, Oklahoma State University; Dylan Mangel, University of Nebraska-Lincoln; Adam Sisson, Iowa State University; Damon Smith, University of Wisconsin-Madison; and Albert Tenuta, Ontario Ministry of Agriculture, Food, and Agribusiness.

 Sponsors

-The Soybean Disease Management series is a multi-state and international collaboration sponsored by the United Soybean Board and the North Central Soybean Research Program (NCSRP).
-This project was funded in part through Growing Forward 2 (GF2), a federal-provincial territorial initiative.
-The Agricultural Adaption Council assists in the delivery of GF2 in Ontario.
+The Soybean Disease Management series is a multi-state and international collaboration sponsored by the United Soybean Board.
 The authors thank the United States Department of Agriculture - National Institute of Food and Agriculture and the Grain Farmers of Ontario for their support.
-Contributors to this series come from land-grant universities in the North Central states and Canada.

 This publication was developed by the Crop Protection Network, a multi-state and international collaboration of university/provincial extension specialists and public/ private professionals that provides unbiased, research-based information to farmers and agricultural personnel.
 This information in this publication is only a guide, and the authors assume no liability for practices implemented based on this information.
 Reference to products in this publication is not intended to be an endorsement to the exclusion of others that may be similar.
 Individuals using such products assume responsibility for their use in accordance with current directions of the manufacturer.